Detection at a constant probability of false alarm (PVLT)

 ylabel!("Амплитуда",legend=:topleft)

-Here, the threshold increases as the noise power in the signal increases to keep the false alarm level constant.
-Detection occurs where the signal level exceeds the threshold value.
+Here, the threshold increases with increasing noise power in the signal to maintain a constant false alarm level.
+Detection occurs where the signal strength exceeds a threshold value.

-Comparison of CFAR with the classical Neyman-Pearson detector¶
+Comparison of CFAR with the classical Neiman-Pearson detector

-In this section, we compare the performance of the CFAR detector with classical detection theory using the Neyman-Pearson principle.
-Returning to the first example and assuming that the true noise power is known, the theoretical threshold can be calculated as
+In this section, we will compare the performance of the CFAR detector with classical detection theory using the Neumann-Pearson principle.
+Going back to the first example and assuming that the true noise power is known, the theoretical threshold can be calculated as

 T_ideal = npower*db2pow(npwgnthresh(exp_pfa));

-The false alarm rate of this classical Neyman-Pearson detector can be calculated using this theoretical threshold.
+The false alarm coefficient of this classic Neiman-Pearson detector can be calculated using this theoretical threshold.

 act_Pfa_np = sum(x[CUTIdx,:] .> T_ideal)/Ntrials